 There’s not a preferred order, but if I HAD to pick one, I’d say Orchard>Lilah>Max.

-Below, is a question by question is a spoiler free guide to how much each answer increases the gauge.
-In situations where there are only two choices, assume the other choice increases the gauge by zero.
+Below, is a choice by choice, spoiler free guide to how much each decision increases the gauge.
+In situations where there are only two choices, unless otherwise stated assume the other choice increases the gauge by zero.

 Let’s get started!